hankfanchiu/rails-lite/README.md

 # Rails Lite

-An App Academy solo project to build our own version of Rails -- the "Rails Lite on Rack" web framework.
+A lightweight version of Ruby on Rails -- the "Rails Lite on Rack" web framework.

+Rails Lite includes ActiveRecord "Lite", a lightweight version of ActiveRecord from Rails.

+The purpose of this Rails Lite project is to demonstrate our understanding of MVC, the Ruby on Rails frameworks, and ActiveRecord-assisted SQL commands.

 ## Architecture & Features

-Currently, ActiveRecord Lite has not been completed and integrated with Rails Lite.
+Rails Lite is run on a Rack server, located in `/bin/server.rb`.

+### Middlewares

+Two custom middlewares are used: Stack Tracer and Static Assets.

-### Stack Tracer Middleware
+#### Stack Tracer Middleware

 The first middleware in the middleware stack to rescue all exceptions raised by any subsequent middlewares and app.
 It outputs a formatted status 500 error when any exception is raised.

-### Static Asset Middleware
+#### Static Assets Middleware

 Certain static assets are made accessible to the public by sending a GET request with `/public/` included in the path after the hostname.